No, the results of your evaluation will be mailed when completed.

 Yes, if they are from an accredited institution.

-The limitation of six hours of internship or life-experience credit toward meeting the accounting requirement refers to credit earned outside the usual classroom venue that is posted on a transcript.
-If a candidate has attended a college that awards credit based on evaluation of work and life experience, accounting credits from that evaluation process are limited to six semester hours.
-The same applies to accounting internships.
+The limitation of three hours of internship or life-experience credit toward meeting the accounting requirement and three hours of internship in business refers to credit earned outside the usual classroom venue that is posted on a transcript.
+If a candidate has attended a college that awards credit based on evaluation of work and life experience, accounting credits from that evaluation process are limited to three semester hours.
+The same applies to accounting internships and business internships.
+ALL internship hours count toward the 150 semester hour requirement.

 Yes, as long as it is posted on the domestic transcript as “study abroad”.